Dino & Sembello: Career

-Later, individual careers

-Dino

 From 1979, Ralph Dino worked as a performer and songwriter with pianist Larry DiTommaso.
 They wrote "She's Over Me", recorded by Teddy Pendergrass in 1981, and in 1985 wrote Jermaine Jackson's hit "Do What You Do", which reached no.13 on the Billboard Hot 100 and no.6 on the UK singles chart.
 The recording won a gold record, and was recognized by ASCAP as one of the most performed songs of 1985.
 The pair reunited to perform in 2014.
-Dino is also the President of RaRaLa Music.
+Today, Dino is also the President of RaRaLa Music.

-Sembello

-John Sembello was the brother of musicians Michael and Daniel Sembello.
+John Sembello was the brother of musicians Michael and Danny Sembello.
 He later co-wrote the song "Eye to Eye" with his two brothers and Don Freeman.
-Included on Chaka Khan's 1984 album I Feel for You, the song reached no. 16 on the UK singles chart in 1985.
+Included on Chaka Khan's 1984 album I Feel for You, the song reached No. 16 on the UK singles chart in 1985.
 John Sembello died in 2013 at the age of 68.